Follow this advice, and (almost) never weed, water or use pesticides again

 Buying guide

-Bee's Wrap is washable and reusable cotton muslin cloth infused with bee’s wax and jojoba oil, which make it waterproof, yet breathable, and allow it to conform and “stick” to containers (and itself) just like plastic wrap; $6 and up; beeswrap.com.
+Bee's Wrap is washable and reusable cotton muslin cloth infused with beeswax and jojoba oil that make it waterproof, yet breathable, and allow it to conform and “stick” to containers (and itself) just like plastic wrap; $6 and up; beeswrap.com.

 Patch strips are compostable, organic bamboo bandages available in varieties customized for cuts and scratches, abrasions and grazes (infused with coconut oil), burns and blisters (aloe vera), and bites and splinters (activated charcoal); $6.99 for a tube of 25; us.patchstrips.com.